shanehou/ss-port-traffic-collect/README.md

 In order to avoid maintaining and syncing shadowsocks configuration changes, `addrule` will check your shadowsocks config file everytime to reflect newest config status, but will *not* add duplicated rules. `createtable` will also try to create every port table if it doesn't exist.

-`collectdata` will read accumulated traffic data on a certain port, but will also maintain a file that contains the traffic data last time it read, so that the differential traffic data could be calculated for better front-end display.
+`collectdata` will read accumulated traffic data on a certain port, but will also maintain a file that contains the traffic data last time it read, so that the differential traffic data could be calculated.
 If traffic data on a port is reset, accumulated traffic data will also be reset, but differential traffic data can continue.

 ### Procedures